bastibe/jbof/README.md

 Every action (add/delete Item, add/delete Array) only touches files within the Item/Array in question, and does not interfere with other concurrent actions.
 In other words, DataSet is thread-safe.

-DataSets can be exported as HDF files, to make them easy to transfer to other computers.
-The HDF files can still be opened as DataSets, albeit only in read-only mode.
+Sometimes, it is beneficial to save a DataSet as a single file.
+To enable this, DataSets can be exported as HDF and ZIP files.
+These HDF/ZIP files can still be opened as DataSets, albeit only in read-only mode.
+JBOF provides convenience methods for converting DataSets to/from HDF.
+To convert to/from ZIP, simply zip/unzip the directory.

 ## Structure